Thxgirl4/Thxgirl4/README.md

-- 🌱 Python and Flask
+- 🌱 Python and Flask for Data Science & Geospatial Data Analysis

-Skilled in Java and Python, with experience in MongoDB and PostgreSQL.
-My web development toolkit includes Flask, Node.js, JavaScript, Express.js, EJS, Bootstrap, HTML, and CSS, enabling full-stack project contributions.
-I'm adept with Git and Docker, committed to best practices in version control, code organization, and agile frameworks (Trello, Asana).
+Systems Analysis and Development student with a solid foundation in Data Science, Data Mining and Geospatial Data Analysis.
+My skills are focused on applying Python for data analysis and visualization, using essential libraries like Pandas, NumPy, Scikit-Learn, and GeoPandas.
+I have experience with predictive modeling and applying Machine Learning algorithms (clustering and classification).

+I am proficient in databases such as PostgreSQL and MongoDB, and in full-stack coding with Flask, JavaScript, HTML, and CSS for building data solutions and APIs.
+I am adept at modern development practices, including version control with Git and containerization with Docker, and I'm familiar with agile frameworks like Trello and Asana.

 <br/>